WHAT IS INNOVATION IN RELIGION (بدعة)

 Life on the planet Earth is changing all the time.
 Life is an evolution in itself.
 Earlier, science was studied as one subject.
 Gradually, the subjects expanded into new fields and we came to know about major divisions of science.
 Firstly, it was sciences and applied sciences; then came technology, followed by physics, chemistry, biology; then came engineering physics, nuclear physics, applied physics, organic chemistry, inorganic chemistry, medical sciences, biomedical sciences, management sciences, human sciences, psychological sciences, engineering sciences, mobile engineering, telecommunications, aviation engineering, space engineering, computers, internet, artificial intelligence and so on.
 Each of the above subject is further divided into many new divisions and studied accordingly.

 This is a natural evolution of science which took place during the life time of many of us.
-If scientist and technologists did not work in this evolution and creation of innovative things, we would not have seen the comforts of travel in space age jets, fast trains, versatile cars/transportation vehicles, shipping, etc. We would not have witnessed the communication revolution of mobile phones and internet.
+If scientist and technologists did not work in this evolution and creation of innovative things, we would not have seen the comforts of travel in space-age jets, fast trains, versatile cars/transportation vehicles, shipping, etc. We would not have witnessed the communication revolution of mobile phones, internet, artificial intelligence and many more.